rundeck/docs/docs/learning/howto/migrate-to-mysql.md

 ## Project export all projects

-For each project you want to retain, Export the archive via the GUI:
+For each project that needs to be migrated export the archive via the GUI:

-- Navigate to Configure page for the project
-  - Either click the cog icon in the header, then choose your project from the list
-  - OR click the Configure button next to the project name in the home page
-- Click on the "Export Archive" tab
+1. Open the Project to be archived.
+1. Choose **Project Settings > Export Archive**
+1. Select appropriate options
-- Click "Export project.rdproject.jar"
+1. Click "Export project.rdproject.jar"
-- Wait for export process to complete
+1. Wait for export process to complete
-- Click the link to download the file
+1. Click the link to download the file

-Note: make sure to click the final link that is presented to download the file.
+>Note: make sure to click the final link that is presented to download the file.

-Save each project archive file (named "[project name]-XXXX.rdproject.jar") in a place you can upload it later.
+Save each project archive file (named "[project name]-XXXX.rdproject.jar") in a place you can upload it later. in a safe place.
+They will be needed in a future step.

-## Backup your Rundeck data
+## Backup Rundeck data

+- Make a backup of the H2 database to use in case of error,
+  - RPM/Debian install location: `/var/lib/rundeck/data`
+  - Launcher location: `$RDECK_BASE/server/data`

+Older versions may also backup file based project definitions.

-- Make a backup of your Projects
+- Make a backup of all Projects
   - RPM/Debian install location: `/var/rundeck/projects`
   - Launcher location: `$RDECK_BASE/projects`
-- Make a backup of your H2 database, which you can revert back to in case of error,
-  - RPM/Debian install location: `/var/lib/rundeck/data`
-  - Launcher location: `$RDECK_BASE/server/data`

 ## Stop rundeck

-Unix:
+Linux/Unix:

     sudo service rundeckd stop

 ## Setup mysql

-Install Mysql according to the instructions for your platform.
+Install Mysql according to the instructions for the destination platform.

 ## Prepare Mysql database